Marcos-A/esfera-acta-extractor/rules/column-context.md

-# Cursor Project Rules
+# Cursor / Windsurf Project Rules

-This file defines the core column structure and MP types used throughout the Cursor project.
+This file defines the core column structure and MP types used throughout the Cursor / Windsurf project.
 Include this file's content in all AI prompts and code-generation tasks to avoid re-explaining the context.

 ## Column types